 The controller supports a maximum flash size of 128 Mb (16 MB).
-See the DLPC34xx Validated SPI Flash Device Options table for example compatible flash options.
+See Table 7-5 for example compatible flash options.
 The minimum required flash size depends on the size of the utilized firmware.
 The firmware size depends upon a variety of factors including the number of sequences, lookup tables, and splash images.